ebmonson/2dfft_utils/docs/user_guide.rst

 the overlay, along with the colorscale of the image (linear, logarithmic with grey colormap, or logarithmic with Seismic colormap).

-The overlay can be saved by clicking the ``Save`` icon in the lower toolbar.
+The color of the overlaid arms can be changed from default multicolor to black, white, or red.

-Default overlay and colormap options can be edited by modifying the constants at the top of the source file.
+The overlay can be saved by clicking the floppy disk icon in the lower toolbar, which will save the entire window, or the ``Save`` button at the lower right of the image, which will save only the central overlay as a ``.png`` tagged with the pitch angle and image name.